yamt/toywasm/examples/wasm2wasm/README.md

 % wasm2wasm in.wasm out.wasm
 ```

+The sole purpose of this program is to demonstrate the `module_write`
+functionality.

 Note: it doesn't necessarily produce the identical file like cp(1).

 Note: it doesn't preserve custom sections.